-It's also important to remember that eating disorders affect the whole family and that you need to take care of yourself too.
+Remember that eating disorders affect the whole family, and you need to take care of yourself, too.
 If you feel that you aren't coping well with your teen's illness, you might benefit from professional counseling.
-Or, ask your child's doctor if he or she knows of any support groups in your area for parents of children with eating disorders.
+Or ask your child's doctor about support groups for parents of children with eating disorders.

 Terms and conditions of use